Downtown Lansing is Educational & Fun for Kids

 You’ll love to feed the fish in their multiple ponds, say high to the talking parrots and birds, see tons of exotic fish, and more.
-Have fun!

-17. Lansing Lugnuts and Lansing Ignite at Cooley Law School Stadium
+17) Root for the Lansing Lugnuts and Lansing Ignite at Cooley Law School Stadium

 Cheer on our local baseball and soccer teams with the family!
 There’s a play area on the grounds and lots food choices.
 They’ve taken extra care to make sure all ages have a great time during every game plus plan lots of special games geared toward kids.

 We had to add Potter Park Zoo to the list because although it’s not right downtown Lansing it’s just a hop skip and a jump from our city center.
 Plus, you can reach their grounds on the rivertrail and has a nice playground just outside the entrance.
 FREE admission for Ingham County Residents on Mondays from open until noon.